 The Black-throated Gray Warbler is a small songbird that breeds in open coniferous and mixed forests on the BC Coast, especially in alder and maple forests mixed with conifers.
 They winter in Mexico and the southwestern United States.

 They have a black crown touched with yellow, a white face along with a thin pointed bill, white wing bars, grey upper plumage with black streaks on their back and white underparts with black streaks on their flanks.
 Adult males have a black throat and cheeks and the females have a white throat and dark grey cheeks.

 The open cup nest is usually situated on a horizontal tree branch.
 The female lays 3 to 5 eggs.
 Both parents feed the young.

 They mostly feed on insects with a love of caterpillars.
 They forage in low foliage but may also hover and capture insects in flight.

-The population status of the Black Throated Gray Warblers appears stable.
-They are one of the favorite birds to be parasitised by the Brown Headed Cowbirds, but the rates of parasitism seem relatively low.
-Settlement and forest management may have benefited the Black Throated Gray Warblers, because this development has increased the amount of hardwood growing in these historically coniferous zones.
-More study is needed on the status of the Black Throated Gray Warbler population range the BC Coast.
+The population status of the Black-Throated Gray Warblers appears stable.
+They are one of the favorite birds to be parasitized by the Brown-Headed Cowbirds, but the rates of parasitism seem relatively low.
+Settlement and forest management may have benefited the Black-Throated Gray Warblers because this development has increased the amount of hardwood growing in these historically coniferous zones.
+More study is needed on the status of the Black-Throated Gray Warbler population range the BC Coast.